hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

 As can be seen in the animation, the detection of vehicles is - despite the improvements in metrics - still insufficient.
 The performance of the model is shown in the video below:
 ![](experiments/animation.gif)
-### Outlook
-The experiments demonstrate how augmentations and model parametrization can be used to improve the performance of our object detection model.
-Further improvements could be made and other tactics employed e.g. for dealing specifically with the minority class, in order to reliably detect _all_ traffic participants or for improving the performance on small objects.
-Since augmenting images on a very small set of samples has its limits, an important step here could be to specifically collect more image data on the minority class, bicycles.